robguevarra/gh-website/ProjectDocs/Build_Notes/active/admin-affiliate-management_phase-1_core-features.md

 - [ ] Develop comprehensive test cases for all affiliate management features
 - [ ] Perform security testing focusing on admin privileges
 - [ ] Conduct usability testing with admin users
-- [ ] Optimize performance for large affiliate programs
+- [x] Optimize performance for large affiliate programs (Completed 2025-06-08)
+  - Implemented comprehensive caching strategy with `unstable_cache` in server actions
+  - Created proper cache invalidation patterns for data updates
+  - Added pagination for large affiliate lists
+  - Optimized database queries by reducing redundant joins and adding proper indexes
+  - Implemented server-side filtering to reduce data transfer size
+  - Consolidated data fetching to minimize redundant API calls

 ## Technical Considerations

 ### State Management
-- Use React Server Components where possible for improved performance
+- [x] Use React Server Components where possible for improved performance
-- Implement Zustand store for client-side affiliate management state
+- [x] Implement Zustand store for client-side affiliate management state
-- Create specialized hooks for affiliate data access patterns
+- [x] Create specialized hooks for affiliate data access patterns

 ### Security Measures
-- Ensure proper authorization checks before all admin actions
+- [x] Ensure proper authorization checks before all admin actions
-- Implement comprehensive audit logging
+- [x] Implement comprehensive audit logging
-- Use row-level security in Supabase for data access control
+- [x] Use row-level security in Supabase for data access control
-- Add confirmation steps for critical actions
+- [ ] Add confirmation steps for critical actions

 ### Performance Optimization
-- Implement pagination for large affiliate lists
+- [x] Implement pagination for large affiliate lists
-- Use virtualized lists for better performance with large datasets
+- [ ] Use virtualized lists for better performance with large datasets
-- Optimize database queries with proper indexing
+- [x] Optimize database queries with proper indexing
-- Consider caching strategies for frequently accessed data
+- [x] Implement caching strategies for frequently accessed data

 ## Completion Status

-This phase is actively in progress.
-Key achievements in the current work session:
+As of 2025-06-09, this phase is mostly complete with only select planned features remaining.
+Key achievements in the recent work sessions:

-- **Fraud Flag Management System:**
+- **Fraud Flag Management System (Completed 2025-06-05):**
-  - Implemented and tested the complete fraud flag management system, including listing, viewing details, and resolution workflows.
+  - Implemented and tested the complete fraud flag management system, including listing, viewing details, and resolution workflows
+  - Enhanced the system with risk level indicators (high, medium, low) with visual color coding
+  - Added sorting by risk level and creation date for better flag prioritization
-  - Fixed UI issues in the fraud flag details modal to properly parse and display JSON data in a user-friendly format.
+  - Fixed UI issues in the fraud flag details modal to properly parse and display JSON data in a user-friendly format
-  - Added support for simulating fraud flags for testing purposes by inserting test records into the `fraud_flags` table.
+  - Added support for simulating fraud flags for testing purposes
-  - Resolved Supabase query ambiguity errors by explicitly specifying foreign key relationships (`unified_profiles!user_id`) in embedded selects.
+  - Resolved Supabase query ambiguity errors by explicitly specifying foreign key relationships

-- **Affiliate Detail View Improvements:**
-  - Fixed runtime errors in `affiliate-detail-view.tsx` related to undefined results in `fetchPayoutData`.
-  - Corrected type imports, replacing non-existent `MembershipLevelOption` with `MembershipLevelData`.
-  - Fixed Next.js dynamic route parameter usage in `[affiliateId]/page.tsx` by removing unnecessary `await`.
+- **Security and Audit Logging (Completed 2025-06-06):**
+  - Implemented comprehensive audit logging system with `logAdminActivity` server action
+  - Created database schema with `admin_activity_log` table and `activity_log_type` enum
+  - Integrated audit logging across all affiliate management functions:
+    - Affiliate status updates (both individual and bulk)
+    - Membership tier changes
+    - Settings modifications
+    - Fraud flag resolutions
+  - Updated to use `@supabase/ssr` library for enhanced server-side client creation and authentication

+- **Performance Optimizations (Completed 2025-06-08):**
+  - Implemented caching strategy using `unstable_cache` for frequently accessed data
+  - Created proper cache invalidation patterns for affiliate data updates
+  - Added pagination for large affiliate lists
+  - Optimized database queries by reducing redundant joins and adding proper indexes
+  - Implemented server-side filtering to reduce data transfer size

+- **Commission Rate Management Overhaul (Completed 2025-06-05):**
+  - Transitioned from a global default commission rate to an exclusively tier-based system
+  - Updated UI, server actions, and types to reflect the new commission management approach
+  - Applied database migration to remove the redundant `default_commission_rate` column from `affiliate_program_config`
+  - Ensured `membership_levels` is the single source of truth for commission rates
+  - Removed legacy `commission_rate` and `is_member` handling from all affiliate management components

-- **Affiliate Analytics & Settings Data Integration:**
+- **Affiliate Analytics & Settings Data Integration (Completed 2025-06-05):**
-  - Successfully connected the affiliate analytics page (`/admin/affiliates/analytics`) to fetch and display real KPIs using the `getAffiliateProgramAnalytics` server action.
-This involved debugging database schema mismatches for `affiliate_conversions` (correct columns: `gmv`, `commission_amount`) and `affiliates` table.
+  - Successfully connected the analytics page to fetch and display real KPIs using `getAffiliateProgramAnalytics`
+  - Resolved database schema mismatches for more accurate data fetching
-  - Integrated the affiliate program settings page (`/admin/affiliates/settings`) with `getAffiliateProgramSettings` and `updateAffiliateProgramSettings` server actions, allowing real-time configuration updates.
-The UI now uses tabs for different setting categories.
+  - Integrated the program settings page with appropriate server actions for real-time configuration

-- **Affiliate Section Navigation:**
+- **UI and Navigation Improvements:**
-  - Implemented a tab-based sub-navigation (`AffiliateNavTabs.tsx`) within the `/admin/affiliates` layout.
-This connects the List, Analytics, Settings, and Fraud Flags pages, improving usability and discoverability within the affiliate management section.
-Active tab highlighting logic was also refined.
+  - Implemented a tab-based sub-navigation within the `/admin/affiliates` layout

-Challenges addressed & Design Decisions Refined:
-- Resolved persistent "column does not exist" errors for `affiliate_conversions` by querying PostgreSQL system catalogs (`pg_attribute`) to identify the correct column names (`gmv`, `commission_amount`).
-- Corrected table name usage from `affiliate_profiles` to `affiliates` for fetching affiliate counts.
-- Refined active tab highlighting logic in the new sub-navigation component.
-- **Commission Rate Management Overhaul:** Transitioned from a global default commission rate to an exclusively tier-based system.
-This involved UI changes on the settings page, updates to server actions and types, and a database migration to drop the redundant `default_commission_rate` column from `affiliate_program_config`.
-This ensures `membership_levels` is the single source of truth for commission rates.
+  - Fixed various runtime errors in components like `EditAffiliateForm.tsx` and `AffiliateDetailView.tsx`
-- **Defensive Programming:** Implemented defensive checks for undefined results in async data fetching functions to prevent runtime errors and improve error handling.
+  - Improved error handling with defensive checks for undefined results
-- **JSON Data Handling:** Improved the display of JSON data in the UI by properly parsing and formatting it for better readability.

 The admin affiliate management system is now largely functional, with most core features implemented.
-Remaining items include enhanced analytics features, real-time notifications, and advanced security measures.
+Remaining items include:

+1. **Real-time notification system** for high-risk fraud flags
+2. **User impersonation** and role-based access control features
+3. **Advanced analytics** features like data export and geographic visualizations
+4. **Confirmation workflows** for critical settings changes
+5. **Comprehensive testing** including security and usability testing

 ## Next Steps After Completion
 Upon completing the admin affiliate management features, we will proceed to Task 10 (Implement Referral Tracking Front-End) to enhance the customer-facing aspects of the affiliate system with improved tracking and analytics.